amazon-science/long-tailed-ood-detection/README.md

 # Partial and Asymmetric Contrastive Learning for Out-of-Distribution Detection in Long-Tailed Recognition

+This is the official implementation of the [Partial and Asymmetric Contrastive Learning for Out-of-Distribution Detection in Long-Tailed Recognition](Partial and Asymmetric Contrastive Learning for Out-of-Distribution Detection in Long-Tailed Recognition) paper at ICML 22 (Long Presentation).

 ## Overview

 We study the new problem setting of out-of-distribution detection on long-tailed training set.